srguglielmo/Content-Expiration/readme.txt

 The expiration can be reset by any editor or administrator of the site.
 They must log in and edit the expiration settings of the post/page.

-**Content Expiration** is actively developed on GitHub.
+**Content Expiration** is developed on GitHub.
 Please submit bugs reports and contributions on [the GitHub Project page](https://github.com/srguglielmo/Content-Expiration).

 For general support and questions, please use the [WordPress support forum](https://wordpress.org/support/plugin/content-expiration/).